PowerLedger/powr/docs/src/developing/clients/javascript-reference.md

 ## Web3 API Reference Guide

-The `@solana/web3.js` library is a package that has coverage over the [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).
+The `@solana/web3.js` library is a package that has coverage over the JSON RPC API of the Powerledger blockchain

 You can find the full documentation for the `@solana/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).